meta-llama/llama-recipes/demo_apps/llama-on-prem.md

 Now in your Llama client app, you can make an HTTP request as the `curl` command above to send a query to Llama and parse the response.

-If you add the port 5000 to your EC2 instance's security group's inbound rules, then you can run this on your Mac/Windows for test:
+If you add the port 5000 to your EC2 instance's security group's inbound rules with the TCP protocol, then you can run this on your Mac/Windows for test:

 ```
 curl http://<EC2_public_ip>:5000/generate -d '{